microsoft/pxt/docs/develop/blocklyupgrade.md

 ### Context Menu

-* Right click anywhere in the workspace, make sure our custom context menu appears with options to Delete, Shuffle and Download a screenshot.
+* Right click anywhere in the workspace, make sure our custom context menu appears with options to Delete and Download a screenshot.
 * Check that downloading a screenshot works.
 * Check that deleting / shuffling works.